andydoswell/ESP32-CYD-Pond-Pump-Controller/README.md

    - Buzzer: GPIO26
    - Backlight: GPIO21
    -
-   - This is configured to get the temperature from a locall WeeWX webpage at weezx.local/weewx
+   - This is configured to get the temperature from a local WeeWX webpage at weezx.local/weewx
    - You'll probably need to change that!

    - Included is the User_Setup.h file needed to configure the TFT_eSPI library for use with the CYD